MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/facebook-unity.md

 ![Android platform settings](media/tutorials/facebook-unity/android-platform-settings.png)

-Build and run the Application normally on your Android Device.
+Build and run the application normally on your Android Device.

-- The Application should welcome you with a Facebook sign-in page.
+- The application should welcome you with a Facebook sign-in page.
 - Once you sign in, watch the message on the screen as it changes.
 - Finally, you should be presented with a message indicating successful authentication in PlayFab.
 The entire procedure is illustrated in the example provided below.

 ![PlayFab Facebook authentication on Android](media/tutorials/facebook-unity/playfab-facebook-auth-on-android.png)

-### Running the Application on iOS
+### Running the application on iOS

 Before launching the Application on iOS, you have to perform additional configuration steps.